-Dogs are often referred to as man’s best friend, but for many children, and adults, they are life-changing companions.
-Service dogs, therapy dogs and working dogs all provide valuable skills and resources that add to the quality of life of their owners or those in need of care.
-However, don’t mistake a service dog for a therapy dog or a working dog as a service dog.
+Dogs are often referred to as man’s best friend, but for many children and adults, they are life-changing companions.
+Service dogs, therapy dogs, and working dogs all provide valuable skills and resources that add to the quality of life of their owners and those in need of care.
+However, don’t mistake a service dog for a therapy dog or a working dog.
 The jobs of each of these animals are as distinct as the training that prepared these cunning canines for their remarkable roles.

-While many of us see, child accompanied by a dog in a vest and assume we know the animal’s job, it is not always clear exactly what work the canine is doing.
-All service dogs, working dogs and therapy dogs wear identifying vests.
+When many of us see a child accompanied by a dog in a vest, we assume we know the animal’s job.
+However, it is not always clear exactly what work the canine is doing.
+All service dogs, working dogs, and therapy dogs wear identifying vests.
 It is our responsibility to learn the different types of canine companions and understand what their jobs are.

-Therapy dogs are comfort dogs as opposed to service dogs, who provide a service to their owner.
-Therapy dogs comfort their owners through their calm, confident presence.
-You will often find these animals and their owners/handlers roaming the floors of a children’s hospitals, laying on cancer patient or ICU patient’s beds or bringing a smile to the elderly in a nursing home.
-To these dogs, that is working.
+Therapy dogs are comfort dogs as opposed to service dogs, who provide a service to their owners by comforting them with a calm, confident presence.
+You will often find these animals roaming the floors of a children’s hospitals or bringing a smile to the elderly in a nursing home.
+To these dogs, that is their job.

-Some schools use therapy dogs as a way to comfort students or to improve students’ behavior or productivity.
-Sometimes these dogs will accompany students who have been a victim of bullying or are suffering from a learning or emotional disability.
+Some schools use therapy dogs as a way to comfort students or to improve student behavior or productivity.
+Sometimes, these dogs will accompany students who have been a victim of bullying or are suffering from a learning or emotional disability.

-Typically, therapy dogs can be talked to and pet, however one should always ask permission from the owner before interacting with any dog in public.
+Typically, therapy dogs can be spoken to and pet, however, one should always ask permission from the owner before interacting with any dog in public.

-Some service dogs are trained to alert their owner to changes in their blood chemistry or neurologic changes as with diabetes and epilepsy.
-These dogs can actually detect when a diabetic event or seizure is going to happen and alert their person prior to the event so their person knows to get to a safe place, get help or take medication.
+Many service dogs are trained to alert their owner to changes in their blood chemistry or neurological changes, which is common for those suffering from diabetes or epilepsy.
+These dogs can actually detect when a diabetic event or seizure is going to happen and alert their person prior to the event, so they to get to a safe place, get help, or take medication.

 Dogs may even be trained to sniff out allergens like peanuts for children with severe nut allergies.
 These dogs often go to school or other social events with the child.
 According to the AKC, these dogs have the ability to even detect the residue of an allergen.

 K-9 Officers provide services to law enforcement.
 Some of these dogs are trained to sniff out bombs or drugs.
-Search and rescue dogs can find missing people.
-While others are trained to assist officers catch criminals.
-These dogs are trained to work or accept large crowds, small spaces and loud noise, like gunfire.
-These dogs are immensely loyal and will dutifully and happily protect their human patrol partner.
+Search and rescue dogs can find missing people, while others are trained to assist officers in catching criminals.
+These dogs are trained to work with large crowds, in small spaces, and around loud noises like gunfire.
+They are immensely loyal and will dutifully and happily protect their human patrol partner.

 Love to Work

-So next time you see a dog in a vest, think to yourself all the remarkable things that that dog may secretly be doing.
+So next time you see a dog in a vest, think about all the remarkable things that that dog may secretly be doing.